confluentinc/ksql/docs-md/tutorials/basics-docker.md

 Pull queries do not have the `EMIT CHANGES` clause.

-View all the windows and user counts available for a specific gender and region using a pull query:
+View all of the windows and user counts that are available for a specific gender and region by using a pull query:

 ```sql
 SELECT * FROM pageviews_regions WHERE ROWKEY='OTHER|+|Region_9';